SardelkaS/weavectl/README.md

 Click **Add** in the sidebar → enter name → the node appears on the canvas and the editor opens in the sidebar.

 **Add members to a service:**
-Select a service node (click it) → the sidebar shows the service editor → use **+ Add** buttons under Endpoints / Async Tasks / Events.
+Select a service node (click its header) → the sidebar shows the service editor → use **+ Add** buttons under Endpoints / Async Tasks / Events.

+**Edit an existing member directly:**
+Click an endpoint / async task / event row itself (not the service header) → its own focused editor opens in the sidebar (name, type, method/path or topic/queue, description) with a **Delete** button.
+The same member can also be edited via the service editor's expandable list.

 **Create an interaction:**
 Hover over a service node — small dots (handles) appear on the left and right edges of each member row.
 Drag from a dot on the **source** node to a dot on the **target** node.
 A new HTTP interaction is created; click it to change its type, label, and other properties.